What is Siarad?

 How do I register?

-As soon as you are paired with a Siarad partner you will receive an email introducing you.
-Finding the right partner for you might take a little time, but we will inform you as soon as this has been done.
-You will then be free to make your own arrangements as to how often you meet digitally and for how long.
-If you would like to change your ‘Siarad’ partner for any reason, you can do so at any time.
+As soon as you are paired with a Siarad partner you'll receive an email introducing you to each other.
+Finding the right partner might take a little time, but we will contact you as soon as this has been done.
+You'll then be free to make your own arrangements as to how often you meet and for how long.
+If you would like to change your ‘Siarad’ partner, you can do so at any time.

 When you sign up, you agree to us using your data to keep you informed and for your local course provider to pass your email address and first name to your assigned Siarad partner.
 Only your email address and first name will be shared with the person you have been paired with.
 You must be over 18 to take part, and it helps if you like to ‘Siarad’ or talk!

-If you are a Welsh speaker or learner at either Intermediate, Advanced or Proficiency level, click on the relevant link below:
+If you are a Welsh speaker or learner at either Canolradd (Intermediate), Uwch (Advanced) or Gloywi (Proficiency) levels, click on the relevant link below:

 If you'd like to speak to your local provider about Siarad you can contact them here.